Why Hasn’t the U.S. Done More Coronavirus Tests?

 How does U.S. testing compare with other countries?

 Not well.
-In the U.K., health officials have conducted nearly 7,000 coronavirus tests as of Tuesday, confirming 13 positive cases, and U.K. authorities have announced aggressive plans to test thousands more.
-South Korea, which is battling the largest known outbreak outside of China, has conducted more than 30,000 coronavirus tests — mostly within the last week.
+While the U.S. has tested less than 500 cases, U.K. health officials have conducted more than 7,100 coronavirus tests as of Wednesday, confirming 13 positive cases, and U.K. authorities have announced aggressive plans to test thousands more, including drive-thru coronavirus testing.
+South Korea, which is battling the largest known outbreak outside of China, already has drive-thru testing in place and the country’s health officials have already conducted more than 30,000 coronavirus tests — mostly within the last week.
 And just one province in Canada, Ontario, has already conducted more tests (629) than in the entire U.S.

 Why have there been so few tests?

-Note: This post has been updated to include President Trump’s comment on the testing and the news of the first confirmed coronavirus case of unknown origin in the U.S.